It can be an intimidating four-letter word: Debt.

 Once you’re done tackling your highest interest rate debts, you may find you have debts that hover around the same interest rate.
 If that’s the case, tackle the ones that don’t offer you any potential tax breaks next — for instance, a personal or auto loan over a student loan.
 Among those, prioritize the ones with the lowest balances because they’ll be faster to knock out.

 A note about mortgages: Your mortgage debt is considered “good” debt because your home is an investment that helps build your net worth; plus, it can help you get tax breaks.
 So in many cases, a mortgage would be one of the last things you try to accelerate payment on.

 Think: What might have led to the debt in the first place?
 Was it overspending?
 Unexpected expenses?
 Get to the root of the issue so you know how to help solve it.
 For instance, if you just can’t seem to live within your means, it may be time to revisit your expenses and commit to sticking to a budget.
 If it was a leaky roof, then it might be time to beef up your emergency fund so you don’t have to resort to credit cards in a jam.

-After all, you’re doing the hard work of paying off your debt — so it’s important to know how not to build it back up again.
+After all, you’re doing the hard work of paying down debt — so it’s important to know how not to build it back up again.